Italian Classic Almond Biscotti Recipe (Cantucci)

 3 Tips That Make Cantucci Come Out Right

-1) Let the logs cool before slicing
+1) Let the logs cool before cutting

 2) Use a serrated knife and gentle pressure